sampokuhalampi/MockAccidentAPI/README.md

 To run all tests, navigate to the tests directory of the project and use the following command:

-python -m unittest discover tests
+python (or python3) -m unittest discover tests

 This command will discover all test files in the tests directory and execute them.